AchinthyaDulshan/PEweb.github.io/README.md

-# LED KLN Web Site using Bootstrap v5.3.1 | AOS
+# Landing Page for PE UOK using Bootstrap v5.3.1 | AOS

-_LED KLN is a student-run body initiated at the University of Kelaniya to groom the professionalism of undergraduates.
-They already have a website and improve the UI/UX experience by fine tunning the structure and content is the main purpose of this project._
+_Physics and Electronic students had a initial idea of having website in order to deal with future development.
+Then this is the design of that website._

 ## Table of contents